 The All is Lost moment.
 When Eggsy realizes that his girlfriend has been poisoned and he can no longer go on hoping to get lucky with finding access to the cure, especially when the president refuses to help those who are sick.

 The hero’s sacrifice is rewarded.
-Eggsy sacrificed his relationship to save the world (something that is later fixed) and Merlin sacrificed his life which is rewarded when Eggsy and Lancelot get the codes and release the cure.
+Eggsy sacrificed his relationship to save the world (something that is later fixed) and Merlin sacrificed his life which is rewarded when Eggsy and Harry get the codes and release the cure.

 A Hero, Victim, and Villain.
 Eggsy is the hero along with Merlin and Harry, though at times both Harry and Merlin are the victims.
 The villain is Poppy.
 Might I say she’s a little too 50’s housewife?
 I know that was the point, but perhaps she was too mustache-twirling-villain and not enough real human.